Kasturba Gandhi: Legacy

 Mohandas Gandhi and Kasturba Gandhi at Eternal Gandhi Multimedia Museum, Gandhi Smriti (Birla House), Tees January Marg, New Delhi.

 In popular culture

 Narayan Desai wrote a play, Kasturba, based on Kasturba Gandhi.
 It was directed by Aditi Desai and was staged several times.

 In the 1982 film Gandhi, the role of Kasturba Gandhi was played by Rohini Hattangadi.

+In the 2007 film Gandhi, My Father, the role of Kasturba Gandhi was played by Shefali Shah.